 D for Doom @ Vintage Pop Fictions: One rather amusing aspect of his novel is the guilt Inspector French feels about having given a suspect the “third degree” – it’s amusing because his methods of interrogation would be considered extraordinarily mild by the average detective in a hardboiled novel of this era.
 He does however demonstrate an enthusiasm for conducting illegal searches that would give a modern lawyer apoplexy.

 Crofts is going through something of a resurgence of late, with the following works reprinted under various banners.
-While this may represent only about a third of his output let’s not forget that this is more Crofts currently in physical print than Berkeley, Carr, Connington, Rhode, and Wade combined…it is to be hoped that they enjoy such a level of interest before too long!
+While this may represent only about half of his output let’s not forget that this is more Crofts currently in physical print than Berkeley, Carr, Connington, Rhode, and Wade combined…it is to be hoped that they enjoy such a level of interest before too long!